chatsagnik/chatsagnik.github.io/README.md

 ## Deployment

 The site is fully static and hosted on GitHub Pages via the `chatsagnik.github.io` repository.
+The `.nojekyll` file at the repo root is required — without it, GitHub Pages' Jekyll processor intercepts `.md` files and the blog's `fetch()` calls return 404.

 Push to main and changes are live within a minute or two.

 ```bash
 git add posts/my-post/ posts/index.json